Cheapest Way to Ship Pottery & Ceramics

 - The 'shake test' is essential: seal the box and shake it firmly in all directions.
 If you hear or feel anything move, open it up and add more padding.

-- Fill hollow items (cups, bowls, vases) with crumpled paper before wrapping the outside — this prevents implosion from compression during stacking.
+- Fill hollow items (cups, bowls, vases) with crumpled paper before wrapping the outside.
+This prevents implosion from compression during stacking.

 - Always buy shipping insurance for pottery.
 Even perfectly packed ceramics have about a 3-5% breakage rate due to severe impacts during sorting.